 Today’s episode is extra exciting as it’s our very first Intern-view from outside Manila!

-Hey there, dear readers, I’m excited to introduce our very first Intern-view from outside NCR!
-She’s an intellectual threat, being one of the smartest and most well versed on both political and pop culture here in the Philippines.
-Shaneika Edryce T. Lim, an incoming senior under BFA Major in Creative Writing, pursuing the Nonfiction track, interned at Cebu Daily News.
-CDN falls under the Inquirer Publications umbrella and for May 2015, CDN had the pleasure of hosting Shane as their intern.
+Shaneika Edryce T. Lim, an incoming senior under BFA Major in Creative Writing, pursuing the Nonfiction track, interned at Cebu Daily News back in May 2015.
+CDN falls under the Inquirer Publications umbrella and during the 2015 summer, CDN had the pleasure of hosting Shane as their intern.

 Like I said, Shane is an intellectual threat; she’s as sharp as a blade, and can pull insights out of anything.
 So it’s not surprise that her “Facts About Me” involve the following.